astronomer/docs/software/install-airgapped.md

 ## Step 2: Fetch Images from Astronomer's Helm Template
 **Note**: Astronomer recommends creating a YAML configuration file before completing this task.
 Sample `config.yaml` files are available here: [AWS](install-aws-standard.md), [Azure](install-azure-standard.md), [GCP](install-gcp-standard.md).

-**Note**: If you utilize other features such as [third party ingress controllers](./third-party-ingress-controllers.md), you made need to synchronize other images not listed with this snippet
+**Note**: If you utilize features such as [third party ingress controllers](./third-party-ingress-controllers.md), you may need to synchronize other images not listed here.

 The images and tags which are required for your Software installation depend on the version of Astronomer you're installing.
 Image tags are subject to change, even within existing versions, for example to resolve critical security issues, and therefore not listed here.